Argentina: The great travel guide is written by Jacob Gowland Jorgensen.

 If time is tight and you do not have much time left before you travel, you can visit San Antonio de Areco just north of Buenos Aires.
 This fine village is the most traditional of the villages close to Buenos Aires, and here shows and competitions are held regularly, where the local cowboys - called gauchos - show off their abilities.

 The country reportedly has the highest number of campsites in the world per. inhabitant.
 And it should probably fit, because there are plenty of private and municipal campsites that are also used for picnics by the locals on the weekends.

 Throw yourself into the Spanish words

-Argentines are possibly the best at English in their part of the world, for English language teaching is integrated in many schools, for example in mathematics teaching.
+Argentines are possibly the ones who are best at English in their part of the world, for English language teaching is integrated in many schools for example in mathematics teaching.

 That said, there are also some who do not feel comfortable speaking English because they do not hear and speak it as often.

 So learn a few small words in Spanish, throw yourself into your best 'garbage Spanish' and everyone is happy.

 Summer in winter - the best travel months in Argentina